main image

 Contents

 Did you know that more lawsuits are settled than actually decided in court?
-A demand letter not only can help you achieve a settlement in a dispute but also serve different purposes.
-Even though the success rate of demand letters varies based on multiple factors, demand letters don’t require too much time, effort, or cost to work.
+A demand letter not only can help you achieve a settlement in a dispute, but also serve different purposes.

 Link icon

-A well-crafted demand letter can not only help you settle your dispute but can also serve the following purposes:
+A well-written demand letter can not only help you settle your dispute but can also serve the following purposes:

 1. Demand letters help you explain your position to the other party.